Node.js DNS Resolution: lookup, resolve & c-ares

 }

-A resolver is the code path that answers DNS questions for a program.
-Sometimes that code path lives in the operating system's name-service stack.
-Sometimes it lives in a library that sends DNS packets itself.
-Node uses both paths, and the distinction drives most of the weird behavior in node:dns.
+A resolver is the code path that answers name questions for a program.
+Sometimes that path lives in the operating system.
+Sometimes it lives in a DNS library that sends DNS packets itself.
+Node uses both.

-The OS resolver is the host's configured name-resolution path.
-On Unix-like systems it commonly includes /etc/hosts, resolver configuration, search domains, name-service switch rules, and one or more configured DNS servers.
-On Windows it uses Windows resolver configuration and policy.
-The exact path is host dependent.
+The operating-system resolver is the host's configured name-resolution path.
+On Unix-like systems, it commonly includes /etc/hosts, resolver configuration, search domains, name-service switch rules, and one or more configured DNS servers.
+On Windows, it uses Windows resolver configuration and policy.
+The exact behavior depends on the machine.

 import dns from 'node:dns';